floatinghotpot/cordova-smart-adserver/README.md

 ## Credits ##

-This Cordova plugin is developed by Raymond Xie for Groupe Express-Roularta.
+This Cordova plugin is developed by Raymond Xie for Groupe Express-Roularta and Chunk Group.

-[Groupe Express-Roularta](http://www.lexpress.fr/) is the sponsor of this project, and agrees to publish as open source to benefit the community.
+[Groupe Express-Roularta](http://www.lexpress.fr/) is the sponsor of Android code of this project, and agrees to publish as open source to benefit the community.

+[Chunk](http://www.chunkgroup.com/) is the sponsor of iOS code of this project, and agrees to publish as open source to benefit the community.

 ## See Also ##